nmraz/corrosios/README.md

 A WIP microkernel-based OS targeting modern x64 systems, written in Rust.

+## Current status

+The kernel currently contains a physical and virtual memory manager and is capable of displaying a blue screen when it boots.

 ## Quick start in QEMU

 **Disclaimer:** I develop on an x64 Linux system, so I'm not really sure whether this project builds or runs on other platforms.